asif1994/DV_TableauProject2/00 Doc/DV_TableauProject2RMD.md

 Enter this formula into the "Formula" field: LOOKUP(ZN(AVG([Amount])), first() + 1)

 Click OK, and the new calculated field will be under the list of measures on the left side of the screen.
 Drag this measure to the Text Mark.
 Right click on this newly created mark and change it to compute using "Amount".

+When you create this type of calculated field, a Parameter is also created.
+Right click on the bottom left of the Tableau screen where it says "Nth" under Parameters and then click "Add to Sheet".
+This will create a slider that will let the user find whichever value they would like.

 The column furthest right shows the value of the Nth Ranked amount.
 This could be useful when you want to compare each amount to the Nth Ranked contribution amount within each grouping.